kzu/kzu.github.io/_posts/2017-10-10-serverless-nuget-feed.md

 ---
 title: "Serverless custom NuGet feeds"
+excerpt: |
-description: "Pretty much all CI systems offer nuget feed hosting.
+  Pretty much all CI systems offer nuget feed hosting.
-But why setup those when you can have a CI-independent, static serverless feed virtually for free and almost no effort?"
+  But why setup those when you can have a CI-independent, static serverless feed virtually for free and almost no effort?
 tags: [msbuild]
 ---